ARTITULE/FlappyINO/readme.md

 3. Open any one of the  `.ino` files.
 4. Adjust pin definitions to match your wiring if you need to.
 5. Upload the sketch to your Arduino.
+6. For the PCB you are going to need the USB-ASP and the drivers
+7. If you are using a custom Atmega328p Core then you can run the microcontroller with 8Mh internal clock then the 16Mh crystal is not needed.

+## Disclaimer
+1. For the PCB version the microcontroller clocked at 16Mh might not want to work with the small voltage when the battery is discharged.
+In that case running it at a 8Mh clock is advised.

+## Contributing

+Pull requests are welcome.